 Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results CC9.1.2 A risk assessment is performed on an annual basis that considers risks arising from potential business disruptions.
 Risks that are identified are rated using a risk evaluation process and are formally documented, along with mitigation strategies, for management review.
 Inspected the most recent annual threat and risk assessments, mitigation tracking documentation, and evidence of management review for a sample of IBX data centers to determine that a risk assessment was performed during the period for each IBX data center sampled that considered risks arising from potential business disruptions and that risks identified were rated using a risk evaluation process and formally documented, along with mitigation strategies, for management review.
 No exceptions noted.
 CC9.1.3 Insurance is in place for the data center locations and equipment.
-Inspected the regional certificates of property insurance for the AMER, APAC, and EMEA IBX data centers to determine that the in-scope IBX data centers and related equipment were covered under an active insurance policy during the period.
+Inspected the certificates of property insurance for a sample of countries where the in-scope IBX data centers reside to determine that insurance coverage was in place during the period for the IBX data center locations and equipment in each country sampled.
 No exceptions noted.
-CC9.2 The e ntity assesses and manages risks ass ociated with vendors and business pa artners.
+CC9.2 The en ntity assesses and manages risks ass ociated with vendors and business pa artners.
 CC9.2.1 A risk assessment is performed on an annual basis that considers risks associated with third-party providers accessing the IBX data centers.
 Risks that are identified are rated using a risk evaluation process and are formally documented, along with mitigation strategies, for management review.
 Inspected the most recent annual threat and risk assessments, mitigation tracking documentation, and evidence of management review for a sample of IBX data centers to determine that a risk assessment was performed during the period for each IBX data center sampled that considered risks associated with third-party providers accessing the IBX data centers and that risks were identified using a risk evaluation process and formally documented, along with activities, for management review.
 No exceptions noted.
 CC9.2.2 Signed agreements addressing information security and confidentiality obligations are required to be in place with vendors prior to sharing restricted information with the provider or providing access to IBX data centers.
-Inquired of the senior specialist of global operations compliance regarding the IBX data center vendor assessment procedures to determine that signed agreements addressing information security and confidentiality obligations were required to be in place with vendors prior to sharing restricted information with the provider or providing access to IBX data centers.
+Inquired of the operations compliance manager regarding the IBX data center vendor assessment procedures to determine that signed agreements addressing information security and confidentiality obligations were required to be in place with vendors prior to sharing restricted information with the provider or providing access to IBX data centers.
 No exceptions noted.

 Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Inspected the executed service level and nondisclosure agreements for a sample of the vendors to determine that signed agreements addressing information security and confidentiality obligations were in place for each vendor sampled.
 No exceptions noted.
 CC9.2.3 Operations and compliance personnel complete performance reviews on at least an annual basis to help ensure that the vendors are in compliance with the organization's requirements.
 Inspected the most recently completed annual vendor management performance review documentation for a sample of active vendors to determine that operations and compliance personnel completed performance reviews during the period to help ensure that the vendors were in compliance with the organization's requirements for each vendor sampled.
-No exceptions noted.
+The test of the control activity disclosed that annual vendor management performance reviews were not performed during the period for eight of 25 vendors sampled.